rails/rails/guides/source/active_record_validations.md

 constraints to acceptable values:

 * `:greater_than` - Specifies the value must be greater than the supplied value.
-The default error message for this option is "_must be greater than
+The default error message for this option is _"must be greater than
-  %{count}_".
+  %{count}"_.
 * `:greater_than_or_equal_to` - Specifies the value must be greater than or equal to the supplied value.
-The default error message for this option is "_must be greater than or equal to %{count}_".
+The default error message for this option is _"must be greater than or equal to %{count}"_.
 * `:equal_to` - Specifies the value must be equal to the supplied value.
-The default error message for this option is "_must be equal to %{count}_".
+The default error message for this option is _"must be equal to %{count}"_.
 * `:less_than` - Specifies the value must be less than the supplied value.
-The default error message for this option is "_must be less than %{count}_".
+The default error message for this option is _"must be less than %{count}"_.
 * `:less_than_or_equal_to` - Specifies the value must be less than or equal the supplied value.
-The default error message for this option is "_must be less than or equal to %{count}_".
+The default error message for this option is _"must be less than or equal to %{count}"_.
 * `:odd` - Specifies the value must be an odd number if set to true.
-The default error message for this option is "_must be odd_".
+The default error message for this option is _"must be odd"_.
 * `:even` - Specifies the value must be an even number if set to true.
-The default error message for this option is "_must be even_".
+The default error message for this option is _"must be even"_.

-The default error message is "_is not a number_".
+The default error message is _"is not a number"_.

 ### `presence`